Mansi-Sun/pkydrip/content/english/solution/open-field-irrigation/index.md

 ## Why LoRa for Agriculture

-LoRa communication technology is particularly suitable for agricultural irrigation systems.
+LoRa communication technology is often used in agricultural irrigation systems where long-distance, low-power communication is required.

-It enables long-range wireless communication with very low power consumption, making it ideal for large outdoor farms.

 Typical advantages include:

-- communication range of **3–5 km in open fields**
-- low power consumption for solar devices
+- low power consumption for solar-powered field devices
-- reliable operation without complex infrastructure
+- reliable communication in large outdoor environments

-Because LoRa modules can operate with integrated solar power systems, **no trenching is required for communication cables**, reducing installation time and cost.
+- flexible deployment without the need for long communication cables

+Actual communication distance is not fixed and depends on terrain, antenna height, obstacles and interference conditions.
+For larger farms or more complex environments, the network can be extended using **repeaters**, optimized antenna placement, or alternative communication methods such as **RS485 (Modbus)**, **4G**, or **WiFi**, depending on project requirements.

 ---